seulba/CEG3006-Project-Group-8/README.md

 <summary><strong>Decision Log #1 — Selecting the Initial Target Problem and User Group</strong></summary>

 ### Date
-08/03/2026
+03/03/2026

 ### Trigger / Problem
 Based on our research, traffic accidents that caused injuries climbed by about 7% to 7,560 cases in 2025.
 Deaths from traffic accidents also rose from 139 cases in 2024 to 147 cases in 2025, showing a steady rise since 2022.
 In addition, red-light-running-related accidents rose by 27.1% from 2024 to 2025 (Sng, 2026).
 Based on this, the team evaluated and selected the targeted problem and user group.

 ### Options / Alternatives
-- Busy Junction with Different Pedestrian Groups
+- Cyclist
-- Special Pedestrian Groups
+- Specific Pedestrian Groups i.e. elderly, children
-- Zebra Crossing with Different Pedestrian Groups
+- Wheelchair Users

 ### Evaluation Criteria
 - Relevance to the stated objective